Advertising Specialty Institute: History

 Before ASI, there was no paper-based resource for finding promotional products or their suppliers.
 Small salespeople relied on separate paper catalogs from individuals from each individual supplier.

-In 1950, promotional product salesman Joseph Segel created his own directory called the Advertising Specialty Register and started the company Advertising Specialty Institute.
-In 1964, the company was sold to Maurice Cohn, whose family still owns the company today.
+In 1949, Maurice and Bess Cohn of Iowa entered the industry as distributors, or sellers, of promo items.
+Four years later, they decided to become food gift suppliers instead, growing into the industry's largest.
+In 1962, their 29-year-old son Norman encouraged them to buy ASI.

+The Cohns soon sold their supplier business to focus on ASI and unifying the distributor and supplier network.
+Norman and his wife Suzanne relocated their family to Philadelphia to run the company and all five of their children, as they became old enough, worked at ASI, contributing to the success of the company and industry.

+The company is currently led by CEO Ashish Mittal and ASI Co-Chairs Matthew Cohn and Stephanie Schaeffer, members of the third generation.

 Other ASI features

 ASI Show

 Started in 1998, the ASI show is one of the many annual industry trade shows that brings suppliers and distributors together to showcase the latest promotional products of the year.
 ASI also brings in keynote speakers and holds workshops and seminars for ASI members.
 ASI Shows are held in Orlando, Fort Worth and Chicago.

-Publications

-ASI publishes several magazines for the advertising specialty industry and has created other online educational and new resources for promotional products companies.
-Counselor is its flagship magazine, covering the entire promotional products industry.
-Advantages is a magazine for promotional product salespeople.
-Stitches is a magazine for the custom embroidery industry.
-Wearables is a magazine for the promotional apparel industry.